MauroDruwel/Vibration-motor-module/README.md

-# WPSE477 Force sensing resistor sensor module
+# WPM458 vibration motor module
+This repository is based on [the product's repository](https://github.com/WhaddaMakers/WPM458)

-This example shows how to measure the output of HC-SR05 ultrasonic distance sensor with an Arduino® compatible board.
+This example shows how you can use the Whadda WPM458 vibration motor module with an Arduino® compatible board.
-The example program prints the distance between the sensor and an object.
+The example program produces the classic "Nokia SMS vibration" pattern on the vibration motor.

 ## Library dependencies
 * None